Ladan and Laleh Bijani: Surgery

-A coroner inquest was held after the death of the conjoined twins and their deaths was ruled a misadventure by the coroner.
+A coroner inquest was held after the deaths of the conjoined twins and their deaths were ruled a misadventure.

+The twins' operation was referenced in an episode of Grey's Anatomy with Annie and Lizzie being conjoined twins attempting separation.

 Burials

 The sisters were buried in accordance to Shiite Muslim traditions in separate tombs, side by side, in Lohrasb.
 The sisters willed their property to blind and orphaned children.

 A documentary about the operation was broadcast soon after.
 Later, people named 17 January as Hope's day.